JieGroup/GenAI/docs/rag/index.md

 ## Retrieval

-For the following section, we will use the fixed-length chunking method to divide the text into chunks.
+For the following section, we will use the semantic chunking method to divide the text into chunks.
 Next, we discuss the retrieval process in the context of RAG, which involves retrieving relevant documents from the KB based on semantic similarity to the question.
 Roughly, there are three types of retrieval methods:
 1. traditional information retrieval methods: including sparse retrieval (e.g., BM25) and dense retrieval (e.g., DPR, Contriever),
 2. generative retrieval methods: such as Differentiable Search Index (DSI).